 A Practical Welding Workflow

 The connection is typically completed with fillet welds at the pipe-to-flange junction.
-The final weld configuration, including whether it is single-side or double-side, the required weld size, and whether any NDE is required, is established by the project specification and the approved WPS/PQR.
+The final weld configuration, including whether it is single-side or double-side, the required weld size, and whether any non-destructive examination (NDE) is required, is established by the project specification and the approved WPS/PQR.

 | Phase | Description | Purpose |